nedbat/coveragepy/doc/config.rst

 ``skip_covered`` (boolean, default False): Don't include files in the report that are 100% covered files.
 See :ref:`cmd_summary` for more information.

-``sort`` (string, default "Name"): Sort report by the named column.
-Allowed
+``sort`` (string, default "Name"): Sort the text report by the named column.
-values: "Name", "Stmts", "Miss", or "Cover".
+Allowed values are "Name", "Stmts", "Miss", "Branch", "BrPart", or "Cover".

 .. _config_html: